Academic Master

 The Rhetorical Analysis of Gettysburg’s Address

-Hence he uses “us,” “we” and “our” to appeal to the emotions and attract people for the same cause of liberation.
+Hence, he uses “us,” “we” and “our” to appeal to the emotions and attract people for the same cause of liberation.
 These words are crucial in bringing the people together.
-The choice of words generates the emotions of patriotism, togetherness, and unity with strong with a strong responsibility and purpose to fight the war that was not finished in the previous war.
+The choice of words generates the emotions of patriotism, togetherness, and unity with a strong responsibility and purpose to fight the war that was not finished in the previous war.
 He emphasizes that “we cannot hallow, or consecrate” the land but “it is for us the living…to be dedicated to the unfinished work” of “our father.”
-He asserts “we should do it.”
+He asserts “We should do it.”
 He does not allow the people to decide whether they want to fight the war or not.
 He makes it compulsory by producing the sense that everyone should fight for the “government of the people, by the people, for the people.”
 Thus, he successfully attracts the people’s attention by repeating the same goal and purpose for everyone and unites them for the new freedom.

 SEARCH